Haruichi Shindō

 Haruichi Shindō (新藤 晴一, Shindō Haruichi) is a Japanese musician, lyricist, composer, record producer and author who is affiliated with Amuse, Inc. His artist name at his debut was Haruichi (ハルイチ), and he formed a band named No Score with his classmates at high school which later became Porno Graffitti.
 Originally he was the lead vocalist, but since Akihito Okano joined, he became the lead guitarist and provided backing vocals.
 He is also a guitarist for THE Yatou.
-His former wife is actress Kyōko Hasegawa.
+He was married to actress Kyōko Hasegawa from 2008 to 2021, and they have two children together.